GSam/GGG./books/alpha/contents.md

 # Chapter

+I don't want to do today.
+I don't want to get out of bed.

+# Chapter

+I don't want to go to sleep.
+I don't want to do tomorrow.

+# Chapter

 I just don't want to read it.
 I just don't want to read it.
 I don't want to get out of bed.
 Please god.

 # Chapter